wvu-cs111/spring2017/assignment3/README.md

 ## Working on the Assignment
 ### Getting access to your repository
-You will receive an email link to access the assignment repository via your mix account.
-You will be prompted to create a Team to work on assignment 3.
-If you choose to work with a partner, then only one of you should create the team, and the other person should join it.
-If you decide to work individually, you must still create a team.
-You will then be given a link to your team's private repository containing the starter code for the assignment.
+You will receive an email link to your private copy of the assignment 3 starter code.
+Follow the steps below to import the project from Github into Eclipse.

 ### Importing the Project into Eclipse
 The version of Eclipse on the lab computers comes with a Git plugin.
 If your own computer's Eclipse does not, you can install the EGit plugin for Eclipse.